-The Student Activity Fee provides financial support for the Kennesaw and Marietta campuses to enrich the co-curricular student experience and provide essential student services, leadership development opportunities, and student wages for student leader positions.
-This fee supports qualified Registered Student Organizations and Student Affairs departments with a direct student impact through programming, events, and activities.Department Website
+The Student Activity Fee of $39 provides financial support for the Kennesaw and Marietta campuses to enrich the co-curricular student experience and provide essential student services, leadership development opportunities, and student wages for student leader positions.
+This fee supports qualified Registered Student Organizations and Student Affairs departments with a direct student impact through programming, events, and activities.Visit Student Activities for Details

-The Health Fee is used to provide health services for KSU students.
+The Health Fee of $51 is used to provide health services for KSU students.
 Due to the University's growth and the intensification of national standards in campus health services, KSU has entered into a long-term agreement with Wellstar Medical Group, LLC to manage and operate KSU's Student Health Services operations.
-Wellstar provides professional medical staffing and resources to offer full-time, full-service healthcare and consultations to students for preventative and acute medical care.Department Website
+Wellstar provides professional medical staffing and resources to offer full-time, full-service healthcare and consultations to students for preventative and acute medical care.Visit Student Health for Details

-The Parking Fee is used to support the operations, debt services, maintenance, infrastructure, and surface parking on the two campuses.Department Website
+The Parking Fee of $58 is used to support the operations, debt services, maintenance, infrastructure, and surface parking on the two campuses.Visit Parking for Details

 The fee covers the bond payments needed in acquiring the 88-acre property.
-This fee also pays for the maintenance and landscaping of the sports and entertainment park.Department Website
+This fee also pays for the maintenance and landscaping of the sports and entertainment park.Visit Sports and Entertainment for Details

-The Transportation Fee is used to provide and promote alternative transportation options for campus, including the Big Owl Bus campus shuttle system, bicycling infrastructure, and programs supporting regional transit.
+The Transportation Fee of $58 is used to provide and promote alternative transportation options for campus, including the Big Owl Bus campus shuttle system, bicycling infrastructure, and programs supporting regional transit.

-The Wellness Fee is used to provide financial support for health promotion programs and services that address identified health needs and behavior risks of KSU students.
-These programs may include but are not limited to stress management, alcohol awareness, healthy relationships, sexual health, nutrition, cooking demonstrations, body image, CPR/AED/first aid, physical activity, and general wellness.Department Website
+The Wellness Fee of $3 is used to provide financial support for health promotion programs and services that address identified health needs and behavior risks of KSU students.
+These programs may include but are not limited to stress management, alcohol awareness, healthy relationships, sexual health, nutrition, cooking demonstrations, body image, CPR/AED/first aid, physical activity, and general wellness.Visit Health and Wellness for Details

 As a member institution of the University System of Georgia, Kennesaw State University’s tuition and fee increases are effective with the Fall semester.
 The Board of Regents of the University System of Georgia (BOR/USG) usually approves all tuition and fee schedules for the upcoming year during their April meeting.
 These approved tuition and fee schedules will be made available upon receipt by Kennesaw State University.